Generalized quantum Chernoff bound

+where the second equality uses the multiplicativity of $Q_\alpha$ under tensor products, and the inequality follows from splitting the maximization over $\alpha$ for each term. \end{remark}

+\begin{remark}[Limit existence.]
 As a consequence of the subadditivity of the Chernoff divergence in Eq.~\eqref{eq: subadditivity of Chernoff divergence}, its extension to sets of quantum states is also subadditive, provided that the sequences $\sC_1 = \{\sC_{1,n}\}_{n\in \NN}$ and $\sC_2 = \{\sC_{2,n}\}_{n\in \NN}$ are both stable under tensor product~\cite[Lemma 26]{fang2024generalized}.
-Therefore, the regularized quantum Chernoff divergence $C^\reg(\sC_1\|\sC_2)$ exists and satisfies
+Therefore, the regularized quantum Chernoff divergence exists by Fekete's lemma and satisfies

-In Section~\ref{sec: maximum overlap with free states}, we provide examples where the quantum Chernoff divergence between two sets is strictly subadditive, highlighting the necessity of regularization in general.
+At the end of this section, we provide an explicit example in Example~\ref{ex: nonadditivity} demonstrating that the quantum Chernoff divergence between two sets can be strictly subadditive, thereby illustrating the necessity of regularization in general. \end{remark}

-Analogous to the extension of the quantum Chernoff divergence to sets of quantum states, we also generalize the quantum Chernoff quasi-divergence to this setting.
+Analogous to the extension of the quantum Chernoff divergence to sets of quantum states, we also generalize the quantum Chernoff quasi-divergence.

-\begin{definition}[Quantum Chernoff quasi-divergence between two sets of quantum states] Let $\alpha \in [0,1]$ and $\cH$ be a finite-dimensional Hilbert space.
+\begin{definition}[Quantum Chernoff quasi-divergence between two sets of quantum states.]
+Let $\alpha \in [0,1]$ and $\cH$ be a finite-dimensional Hilbert space.
 Let $\sC_1, \sC_2 \subseteq \density(\cH)$ be two sets of quantum states.
 The quantum Chernoff quasi-divergence between these sets is defined as

 Moreover, let $\sC_1 = \{\sC_{1,n}\}_{n\in \NN}$ and $\sC_2 = \{\sC_{2,n}\}_{n\in \NN}$ be two sequences of sets of quantum states, where each $\sC_{1,n}, \sC_{2,n} \subseteq \density(\cH^{\ox n})$.
 The regularized quantum Chernoff quasi-divergence between these sequences is defined as